 Seeker

-At the end of the 19th century, and the beginning of the 20th, a need arose in hundreds of Japanese to leave their place of birth and find a new home.
+At the turn of the 20th century, thousands of Japanese people decided to leave their place of birth and find a new home.

 A ship called the Sakura Maru left Yokohama carrying Japanese families to their new lives in a distant land.